 Openness, authenticity, and even lament are increasingly been seen as important among evangelical circles.
 With an increase in the valuing of these virtues and practices we have also seen an increase in the number of books addressing such topics.
-For example: Todd Billings’: Rejoicing in Lament – Wrestling with Incurable Cancer and Life in ChristContinue reading “Walking Through Twilight
+For example: Todd Billings’: Rejoicing in Lament – Wrestling with Incurable Cancer and Life in ChristContinue reading “Walking Through Twilight”

 The problem of evil has been solved.
 Well, at least the logical problem of evil has been, which for the lived experience of most human beings is radically insufficient.
 Pain and suffering present a radically real problem for many people.
 People die, get sick, and deal with chronic pain.
-For some, these realities pose aContinue reading “(Review) Embodied Hope by Kelly Kapic
+For some, these realities pose aContinue reading “(Review) Embodied Hope by Kelly Kapic”

 It’s a sort of tricky question.
 How does Barth understand Penal Substitution?
 I was once told that Barth definitely saw PSA in Isaiah, but that he believed that it is not taught in the New Testament.
 The debate sort of rages on – does Barth have some version of Penal Substitution?
-And if he doesContinue reading “Does Karl Barth Hold to a Version of Penal Substitution?
+And if he doesContinue reading “Does Karl Barth Hold to a Version of Penal Substitution?”

 Gospel this, gospel that, gospel here, gospel there, gospel everywhere!
 Now a days it seems like everything is “gospel,” but if everything is the gospel then nothing is the gospel.
 However, this does not mean that the gospel does not have breadth, the gospel might be a lot more multifaceted than we think….
-The word “gospel”Continue reading “10 Statements About the Gospel
+The word “gospel”Continue reading “10 Statements About the Gospel”

 How would you react if you knew that your newborn son only had 10 days to live?

 Richard Mouw and Douglas Sweeney, The Suffering and Victorious Christ: Toward a More Compassionate Christology, Baker, 2013, 108pp.
-As evangelical Christians become more and more aware of the fact that Christian theology is not simply a western endeavor we will begin to so see more and more interaction between American Evangelical theology and Non-Western theology, inContinue reading “Book Review – The Suffering and Victorious Christ by Richard Mouw and Douglas Sweeney
+As evangelical Christians become more and more aware of the fact that Christian theology is not simply a western endeavor we will begin to so see more and more interaction between American Evangelical theology and Non-Western theology, inContinue reading “Book Review – The Suffering and Victorious Christ by Richard Mouw and Douglas Sweeney”

 The imitation of Christ has always been an important emphasis within Christianity.
 Augustine believed that the whole point of the Christian life was to imitate Christ.
 Francis of Assisi also felt strongly about imitating Christ, in fact he modeled his entire ministry around the way Christ did ministry.
-Francis advocated for a life of povertyContinue reading “Themes in Paul’s Letter to the Philippians: Imitation
+Francis advocated for a life of povertyContinue reading “Themes in Paul’s Letter to the Philippians: Imitation”